 Tom Threepersons was a Cherokee American lawman, who some consider to be the Old West's last gunfighter lawman.
 In a career that spanned the last days of the Old West well into the age of the automobile,

-I've always believed Frank Hamer, who was a Texas Ranger and is known in for tracking down and killing the criminals Bonnie Parker and Clyde Barrow in 1934, was the last of the Old West gunfighting lawmen.
+I've always believed Frank Hamer, who was a Texas Ranger and is known for tracking down and killing the criminals Bonnie Parker and Clyde Barrow in 1934, was the last of the Old West gunfighting lawmen.
 Hamer acquired legendary status in the Southwest as the archetypal Texas Ranger.
-Hamer fought in nearly 100 gunfights during his career as a lawmen in the Southwest and is reputed to have killed fifty-three men.
+Hamer fought in nearly 100 gunfights during his career as a lawman in the Southwest and is reputed to have killed fifty-three men.

-On the other hand, while Tom Threepersons' life is one clouded with myth and legend.
+On the other hand, Tom Threepersons' life is one clouded with myth and legend.
 But even though that's the case, facts can be pieced together to understand why he might be considered the last gunfighter of the Old West.

 Some argue that his career did not begin until the early 20th century, but all in all, like Masterson, Earp, and Hamer who lived well into the 20th Century, Tom Threepersons was indeed an Old School Old West gunfighter in the classic sense.

 Thomas Edwin Threepersons was born in Vinita, Indian Territory on July 22nd, 1889, to John and Bell Threepersons.
 His family and the family of his friend, Bill White, both moved to the Montana-Alberta border.

 Later he attended Carlisle Indian Industrial School in Carlisle, Pennsylvania.
 But after returning from school, as a great horseman Threepersons rode the rodeo circuit throughout Oregon, Washington, Idaho, Wyoming.
 Some say he rodeoed in Colorado as well.